 The first thing you want to do is choose a course topic relevant to your blog.
 For example, I talk about online business in this blog, so it would make sense to create a course on affiliate marketing or do keyword research and Search Engine Optimization (SEO) because it’s all related and it will help your blog to be found in Google Search.
 You will also be able to generate income with many of your blog’s audience.

 2. Outline your course and think of exercises

 Next, you want to outline your course and think of exercises for your students to complete along the way.

-For those who don't know, I'm a college professor on the side of this whole “online business” stuff and because I teach, I know from personal experience that having exercises along the way will make students retain the information more and it also has a higher perceived value.
+For those who don’t know, I’m a college professor on the side of this whole “online business” stuff.
+Because I teach, I know from personal experience that having exercises will make students retain the information more, and it also has a higher perceived value.

 You won’t hear many other folks talking about creating exercises along the way, but I assure you that it’s a great idea and will help your students greatly.